rafalos/dungeon-story/README.md

 https://dungeon-story.fly.dev/

+For testing purposes if you do not want to create your own account use:

+login: test@test.com
+password: Testing123

 ## About

 Core dungeon exploration is built on top of chatGPT to generate random story every time you complete a dungeon.
 By using AI as a story generator i was able to provide unique experience every time you enter a dungeon exploration.
 For every dungeon entry the random sequence of events is generated.
 OpenAI adds the next part of the story to each of the event from the sequence.